cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/full-text-search-functions.md

 #### Example Syntax (Thesaurus)

-In this example, we want to return all results where the data in the Summary column matches the meaning of our search term.&#x20;
+In this example, we want to return all results where the data in the Summary column matches the meaning of our search term.

 _I.E. "install" might return results with "deploy", "configure", "set", etc._